On the Regulary of Reaction Systems: Regularity of second order endotactic mass-action systems

-Note that $\mathbf{1}$-endotacticity is not necessary while crucial for non-explosivity. \begin{example} Consider the stochastic mass-action system It is easy to verify that $\cR$ is \emph{not} $1$-endotactic.
-Applying \cite[Theorem~1]{XHW23} (see also \cite[Theorem~4.4(i)]{WX20}), a necessary and sufficient condition for non-explosivity of one-dimensional CTMCs of polynomial transition rates, we know that $\cR$ is non-explosive if and only if $\kappa_2\le\kappa_{-2}$. \end{example}
+{It is noteworthy that $\mathbf{1}$-endotacticity is \emph{unnecessary}} for the regularity of second-order mass-action systems. \begin{example} {Consider the following reaction network as a variant of Example~\ref{ex:explosive-1-species} of possibly different reaction rate constants: which is \emph{not} $1$-endotactic.
+Applying \cite[Theorem~1]{XHW23} (see also \cite[Theorem~4.4(i)]{WX20}), a necessary and sufficient condition for the regularity of one-dimensional CTMCs of polynomial transition rates, we know that as a stochastic mass-action system, $\cR$ is regular if and only if $\kappa_2\le\kappa_{-2}$.
+Moreover, it is straightforward to show that as a deterministic mass-action system, $\mathcal{R}$ is also regular if and only if $\kappa_2\le\kappa_{-2}$.
+Hence $\mathcal{R}$ is a regular mass-action system if and only if $\kappa_2\le\kappa_{-2}$.} \end{example}